-The well planned curriculum enabled students to graduate with the skills that would make them employable and able to meet the growing demand for clinically trained massage therapists.
-In the years since starting that first school, I have had the good fortune and freedom to experiment with new approaches to soft-tissue therapy and now the innovative techniques my previously owned schools have been teaching since 1992 are becoming more widely accepted by mainstream massage educators and practitioners.
+In the years since starting that first school, I’ve had the good fortune and freedom to experiment with new approaches to soft-tissue therapy.
+And now, the innovative techniques my previously owned schools have been teaching since 1992 are becoming more widely accepted by mainstream massage educators and practitioners.

 What is Clinical Massage Therapy?